Mutual Information and Optimality of Approximate Message-Passing in Random Linear Estimation: Strategy of proof

 The AMP algorithm is sub-optimal and this can be expressed as a useful inequality.
 When used for inference over the CS model \eqref{eq:CSmodel} (i.e. over the perturbed interpolated model with $t\!=\!1, h\!=\!0$) one gets $\limsup_{L\to\infty}E_{1,0} \leq E^{(\infty)}$.
 Adding new measurements coming from a side channel can only improve optimal inference thus $E_{1, h}\leq E_{1,0}$ so that $\limsup_{L\to\infty}E_{1,h} \leq E^{(\infty)}$.
 Combining this with Lemma~\ref{lemma:MSEequivalence} and using that $E(1 +E/\Delta)^{-1}$ is an increasing function of $E$, one gets for a.e. $h$

 We note that we could use a version of Theorem~\ref{thmMMSE} valid for a.e. $\Delta$ to get the same inequality for $h=0$ and a.e. $\Delta$.
-This does not make any major difference nor simplification in the subsequent argument so we prefer to use the weaker Lemma~\ref{lemma:MSEequivalence} at this point (that we will need anyway in sec.~\ref{sec:partIII}).
+This does not make any major difference nor simplification in the subsequent argument so we prefer to use the weaker Lemma~\ref{lemma:MSEequivalence} at this point.